- Code of Student Life

 A Message from your Vice President for Student Affairs

 Welcome to the University of North Dakota!
-The University represents a learning community dedicated to the intellectual and personal growth of our students.
-It is an environment where all faculty, staff, and students deserve to be treated with dignity and respect.
+The University is a learning community dedicated to the intellectual and personal growth of our students.
+It is an environment where all students, faculty, and staff are treated with dignity and respect.

-1. That everyone be allowed to work, learn and live in a safe, caring environment.
+- That everyone be allowed to work, learn, and live in a safe, caring environment.

-2. That everyone learn about, understand, appreciate and respect varied cultures.
+- That everyone learn about, understand, appreciate, and respect varied cultures.

-The Code of Student Life serves not only as a guide for the University disciplinary system, but also as a part of the educational experience.
-The purpose of the Code is to provide the rights and responsibilities of all individuals and to ensure fair treatment of all students.
+The Code of Student Life serves to enrich the University experience and as a guide for the University disciplinary/conduct system.
+The Code addresses the rights and responsibilities of all UND students and includes processes intended to ensure fair treatment of all students.
 We take these policies and processes seriously and believe it is our responsibility to help students learn about the choices they make, about the consequences for their decisions, and about how to respect others.